tsathoqqua/limadocs/docs/source/Showcase.rst

      create_node(NODE_LEAF, "find_armour_in_room");
   }

-The functions called above are defined in simple functions, that provide simple results like:
+The functions called above are defined in simple functions, that provide simple results like ``safe_to_heal()`` used above in the tree branches defined in the cluster:

 .. code-block:: c